microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 user_input_blob = TextBlob(user_input, np_extractor=extractor)  # note non-default extractor specified
 np = user_input_blob.noun_phrases
 ```

+> What's going on here?
+[ConllExtractor](https://textblob.readthedocs.io/en/dev/api_reference.html?highlight=Conll#textblob.en.np_extractors.ConllExtractor) is "A noun phrase extractor that uses chunk parsing trained with the ConLL-2000 training corpus."
+ConLL-2000 refers to the Conference on Computational Natural Language Learning (CoNLL-2000).
+Each year the conference hosted a workshop to tackle a thorny NLP problem, and in 2000 it was noun chunking.
+A model was trained on the Wall Street Journal, with "sections 15-18 as training data (211727 tokens) and section 20 as test data (47377 tokens)".
+You can look at the procedures used [here](https://www.clips.uantwerpen.be/conll2000/chunking/) and the [results](https://ifarm.nl/erikt/research/np-chunking.html).
 ## Task: Improving your bot with a little NLP

 In the previous lesson you built a very simple Q&A bot.
 Now, you'll make Marvin a bit more sympathetic by analyzing your input for sentiment and printing out a response to match the sentiment.
 You'll also need to identify a `noun_phrase` and ask about it.